 “I started out as a very hungry and aggressive entrepreneur and may have put people off during my ‘build up’ phase,” Tim says.
 “I was immature and felt that success came by pushing hard and aggressively.

 “In hindsight, it works, but the stress caused to myself and others was unnecessary.”

-And for a first in the Awards’ 10-year history, three leading Australian CEOs will be recognised in 2021.
+And for a first in the Awards’ 10-year history, two leading Australian CEOs will be recognised in 2021.